 Option 1: Work via your own limited company

-If you set up a limited company, you will typically draw a small salary, and take most of your income in the form of dividends.
+If you set up a limited company, you typically earn a small salary and extract most of the company’s profits via dividends.

-This is the most tax-efficient way of contracting, as dividends are taxed at a lower rate than a PAYE salary, and no National Insurance contributions are payable on dividends.
+This is the most tax-efficient way of contracting, as dividends are taxed at a lower rate than a PAYE salary.
+You don’t pay National Insurance contributions on dividends.

 Read more in our limited company section.